Methodology

 The assessment data is combined with information on pupil characteristics taken from the school census.

-Information on school type and phase of education are taken from Get Information About Schools (GIAS).
+Information on school type and phase of education are taken from Get Information About Schools (GIAS) (opens in a new tab).
 Definitions are given in annex B.

 How the output is created